-residential broadband markets are highly competitive.
-18 They claim that Internet service providers have no real gatekeeper power, as they simply "serve as a means of access for any and all of the Internet content their consumers want."
-They claim that Netflix, Apple, and Amazon offer competing video, with other online competitors poised to enter, all creating a "dynamic and increasingly mobile and global marketplace marked by innovation and consumer choice."20
+of access for any and all of the Internet content their consumers want."18 They claim that Netflix, Apple, and Amazon offer competing video, with other online competitors poised to enter, all creating a "dynamic and increasingly mobile and global marketplace marked by innovation and consumer choice."19

 But what Comcast and TWC subscribers see is a continuing trend of poor service and high prices for cable and Internet.
 If consumers were truly in charge, as they should be, they could choose the specific programs they want, when they want, on a recording or storage device of their own choosing, through the video distributor or Internet service provider of their choice, at a competitive price, with high-quality service.
 Consumers would not be forced to pay everincreasing prices that far outpace the rate of inflation for bundled programming that many of them do not watch or want.
 Consumers would not be dependent on an Internet provider that charges high prices for slow speeds and that discriminates against online video programming to give an unfair advantage to its own business.
-They would not be forced to rent an overpriced cable set-top box with outdated technology, and endure poor customer service when things go wrong.
-Indeed, given the importance of the Internet to the U.S. economy, one would expect competition to be bringing higher broadband penetration rates in the U.S. households, faster speeds, and lower pricing.
+They would not be forced to rent an overpriced cable set-top box that limits how they can use their TV.
+They would not be forced to endure poor customer service when things go wrong.
+Indeed, given the importance of the Internet to the U.S. economy, one would expect competition to be bringing higher broadband penetration rates into U.S. households, faster speeds, and lower pricing.
 Sadly, this is not the state of competition today.

-For many U.S. households, there are often only one or two options for getting high-speed
+For too many U.S. households, there is only one option, sometimes two, for getting high-speed broadband access, and that appears unlikely to change in the foreseeable future.20 In an